pablojanb/microservices/README.md

-# Products, Carts, and Sales Management Project using Java, Spring, MySQL y Hibernate
+# Products, Carts, and Sales Management Project using Java, Spring, MySQL and Hibernate

 ## Description